 Give a little more

 Differentiate yourself from your competitors by taking a little inspiration from the world around you.
-If you travel internationally or the next town next door, be sure to open your eyes to unique customs.
+If you travel internationally or to the next town next door, be sure to open your eyes to unique customs.
 Integrating unique practices, whether business or personal, adds flair, charm and creates a memorable experience.